If you’re left feeling confused by airline baggage rules and charges which seem to change every time you fly, you’re not alone.

 It’s not just what’s in your suitcase that adds weight.
 Your suitcase itself could be the reason you’re pushing the weight limits.

 Older suitcases tend to be heavier and investing in a lightweight but protective suitcase could help free up space and avoid excess charges.

 Make sure to measure the suitcase before buying it though, as airlines will have size limits for both carry-on luggage and hold baggage.

 The more baggage you have, the higher the risk of it getting lost on the journey.
 For every individual piece of luggage, make sure your name and contact details are clearly marked on the outside to make it easier to reunite you with your lost luggage if the worst-case scenario does happen.

 It’s also a good idea to pick a distinctive colour or pattern to make baggage reclaim or lost and found less of an ordeal.

-If you know, or are worried, that your hand luggage will exceed your airline’s limit, don’t risk it.
-Paying to put your luggage in the hold at the time of booking your flight will be much cheaper than at the check-in desk.
+If you know or are worried, that your hand luggage will exceed your airline’s limit, don’t risk it.
+Paying to put your luggage on the hold at the time of booking your flight will be much cheaper than at the check-in desk.

 Although these services can be expensive, they allow you to plan your holiday budget in advance and ensure your travel experience is stress-free.